Iran's Syria options limited as Assad battles on

 The reality however is a little different.
 The Islamic Republic appears to be running out of options if it is to maintain its influence in Syria and by extension its ability to manipulate events across the Middle East.

-Wedded to President Bashar al-Assad's bloody crackdown against Syrian rebels, distrusted by opposition groups and sanctioned by Western nations over its controversial nuclear program, Iran's top authority, Ayatollah Ali Khamenei, has little room to maneuver, say diplomats and analysts.
+Wedded to President Bashar al-Assad's bloody crackdown against Syrian rebels, distrusted by opposition groups and sanctioned by Western nations over its controversial nuclear programme, Iran's top authority, Ayatollah Ali Khamenei, has little room to manoeuvre, say diplomats and analysts.

 The only real tool left in Iran's locker would seem to be raising the fear - and arguably an implied threat - of protracted and bloody civil conflict in Syria.
 Tehran hopes it could force Western governments to step back and focus instead on the idea of working with Syria's power structure.